 7. Need to Burp

-The teething process starts when your baby is about a couple of months old or maybe more.
-Every baby has his or her own timeline to start over with teething.
-Some babies do not feel too much pain, however, for some babies, it is really painful and you can expect a lot of whining and crying.
+The teething process may start when the baby is a few months older.
+Every baby has its own teething timeline.
+Some babies do not feel too much pain, whereas, it is really painful for some babies and you can expect a lot of whining and crying.

-If your baby is having episode of crying, no matter how many times you have checked her diaper and made sure there is no gas issues, yet your baby is not settling down, then you have to see if there is any sign of illness, like cold, congestion, ear infection, any pain while peeing or pooping etc. These things should not go unnoticed.
+If your baby is having episodes of crying, and she does not seem to be settling down, then you have to see if there is any sign of illness, like cold, congestion, ear infection, or fever, etc.

-Note: if your baby does not have any signs of cold or flu but still have a fever, you should always get it checked.
-Most of the times, it is a sign of ear infection and your baby has to take antibiotics in order to treat any kind of infection.
+Note: if your baby does not have any signs of cold or flu but still has a fever, you should always get it checked.
+Most of the time, it is a sign of ear infection and your baby has to take antibiotics in order to treat any kind of infection.

 11. Other discomforts

-There could be some other discomforts like itchiness, diaper rash, some clothing tag might be bothersome, you have to keep inspecting if there is a non-stop crying.
-Just to stay less worried about such issues, do not use clothes which are rough from the inside and mess up with baby’s skin.
+There could be some other discomforts like itchiness, diaper rash, some clothing tags might be bothersome, you have to keep inspecting if there is non-stop crying.
+Just to stay less worried about such issues, do not use clothes that are rough from the inside and mess up with the baby’s skin.